miaohancheng/pysmatch/README.md

 **Disclaimer**: The data used in this example is for demonstration purposes only.
 Ensure that you have the rights and permissions to use any datasets in your analyses.

-By incorporating these improvements, the pysmatch README provides a clearer, more professional, and user-friendly guide to understanding and using the package effectively.